 I receive many phone calls nowadays to know how to become CST.
-I don’t get these calls because of me but because of my association with Leanpitch so nothing important about me.
 I personally think that you must try to become CST if you wanted because there is a huge gap between demand and supply, especially in India.
 But do you really understand what all needed to become CST ? or you have just assumed that trainers are earning lots of money so you can earn as well?
 If it is all about money then you can earn the same money even without becoming a Certified Scrum Trainer by just facilitating training for other CST.

 After all, you have to sell your classes also when you become CST so why not start selling other CST’s classes to earn money.
 And for this, you don’t need any certificate either.
 You just need to be a good business development professional and maintain a healthy relation with Certified Scrum Trainer.

 Oh OK, so this blog is about how to become Certified Scrum Trainer (CST) so I should focus on that.
 Here are some of the things that needed as per my understanding after interacting with few CST and CST aspirants.

 Don’t believe that lobbying works.
 Just ignore all such conversations.

 Co-training with Certified Scrum Trainer (CST) is not mandatory so don’t worry.
 Will come back to this later on.
 Now read carefully about below and be prepared to invest 1-3 years in a process to become to CST.
 Commitment from you and continuous review of your work is required.